parthian-sterlet/gsga/README.md

 # Pipeline description

-# Common input data for all steps
+# Common input data for all three steps
 * a set of weight matrices for non-target TFs;
 * a set of preliminarily computed lists of thresholds and respective ERRs for each weight matrix ([Tsukanov et al., 2022](https://doi.org/10.3389/fpls.2022.938545); [Levitsky et al., 2019](https://doi.org/10.1093/nar/gkz800); [Levitsky et al., 2024](https://doi.org/10.18699/vjgb-24-90)).